bidoofgoo/generational-inspirational-cookies/info/Assignment.md

 1. Gather an Inspiring set for Cookie/Cake recipes.
 	- combining elements of different recipes
 2. Create a Knowledgebase for the Inspiring Set
-3. Implement a Recipte Generator using a Genetic Algorithm
+3. Implement a Recipe Generator using a Genetic Algorithm
 4. Present generated recipes in a small cookboock.

 ## Deliver: